zendframework/zend-expressive/docs/book/v3/cookbook/using-a-base-path.md

   to create relative route-based URLs.
 - it provides a new helper, `Blast\BaseUrl\BasePathHelper`, which allows you to create URLs relative to the base path; this is particularly useful for assets.
-  If you are using Zend View as your templating engine, this view helper will be available out of the box.
+  If you are using zend-view as your templating engine, this view helper will be available out of the box.

 Usage of the `BasePath` helper is as follows: